thomasgtaylor/how.wtf/content/post/2023-04-05-patch-operations-for-updating-api-resources-with-the-aws-cli.md

 ---
-title: Patch operations for updating api resources with the AWS CLI
-date: 2023-04-05T23:45:00-04:00
 author: Thomas Taylor
+categories:
+- cloud
+date: 2023-04-05 23:45:00-04:00
 description: How to use the patch operations argument when updating API resources with the AWS CLI
-categories:
-- Cloud
 tags:
-- AWS
+- aws
-- AWS CLI
+- aws-cli
+title: Patch operations for updating api resources with the AWS CLI
 ---

 When updating API Gateway resources using the AWS CLI, some commands include a `--patch-operations` argument.